 i WAS HIT IN AN ACCIDENT, BECAUSE OF AN ERROR ON THE CITY COURTS SIDE, MY LICSENSE WAS SHOWING AS SUSPENDED ITWASNT SUPPOSED TO BE, AFTER THE OFFICER SAW THAT HE IMPOUNDED MY TRUCK, AND STARTED TO IGNORE ME COMPLETELY, WROTE ME TICKET, TOLD THE GUY WHO STRUCK ME IT WAS AUTOMATICALLY MY FAULT,...
 Read more »

 Assuming you were injured, and the two years has not run, you can make a claim against the other driver.
 Trying to sue someone over the court mess won't get you anywhere.
 Congratulations, though on unscrambling it.
-As to the bills, depending on what they are etc you may be able to collect on those...Read more »
+As to the bills, depending on what they are etc you may be able to collect on...Read more »

 I'm 16 and living with my mother now 30 miles away from my school.
 I still have to go to school and im wondering if I could legally stay with a friend until school is out.
-My father also has a case my mother opened against him and his girlfriend for refusing to let me and my sister see her but it's...
+My father also has a case my mother opened against him and his girlfriend for refusing to let me and my sister see her but...
 Read more »

 Before you start your business you should speak with an intellectual property attorney.
 You may need licenses from Disney, Marvel and others to use their memorabilia, trade names, trade marks, etc. If you do not do this properly, you run the risk of being sued.
 A lawsuit could ruin a new...Read more »

 As a matter of fact, you no longer have to register it in order to be protected.
 You have a copyright from the moment that you create your work in a fixed medium.
-You may want to register your work nonetheless because you need to have it registered if you want...Read more »
+You may want to register your work nonetheless because you need to have it registered if you...Read more »

 I have a podcast for children and got permission from a musician to use one of his songs on one specific episode.
 The podcast episode is offered for free and I will give appropriate credit to him on the episode.
 It sounds like he owns the rights to his own music.
 He thought I would need a...
 Read more »